1912 United States presidential election: Attempted assassination of Theodore Roosevelt

-At a campaign stop in Milwaukee on October 14, John Schrank, a saloonkeeper from New York, shot Roosevelt in the chest.
+Running on a platform he first declared in 1910, which later became formalized under the name of "New Nationalism", Theodore Roosevelt spent part of 1910, 1911, and finally full time in 1912 campaigning to win back the presidency.
+When it became clear his leftward political shift and the Republican Party were incompatible, a new party was spun up called The Bull Moose Party.
+Campaigning under the banner of the Bull Moose, Roosevelt was at a campaign stop in Milwaukee on October 14, John Schrank, a saloonkeeper from New York, shot Roosevelt in the chest.
 The bullet penetrated his steel eyeglass case and a 50-page single-folded copy of his speech Progressive Cause Greater Than Any Individual and became lodged in his chest.
 Schrank was immediately disarmed and captured.
 Schrank had been stalking Roosevelt.
 He was suffering from delusion and said the ghost of President McKinley ordered him to kill Roosevelt to prevent a third term.

 Roosevelt shouted for Schrank to remain unharmed and assured the crowd he was all right, then ordered police to take charge of Schrank and ensure no violence was done to him.
 Roosevelt, an experienced hunter and anatomist, correctly concluded that since he was not coughing blood, the bullet had not reached his lung.
 He declined suggestions to go to the hospital and instead delivered his scheduled speech with blood seeping into his shirt.
 His opening comments to the gathered crowd were, "Ladies and gentlemen, I don't know whether you fully understand that I have just been shot, but it takes more than that to kill a bull moose."
 He spoke for 90 minutes before completing his speech and accepting medical attention.

 Afterward, probes and an x-ray showed that the bullet had lodged in Roosevelt's chest muscle, but did not penetrate the pleura.
 Doctors concluded that it would be less dangerous to leave it in place than to attempt to remove it, and Roosevelt carried the bullet with him for the rest of his life.

 Taft was not campaigning and focused on his presidential duties.
 Wilson briefly suspended his campaigning.
 By October 17, Wilson was back on the campaign trail but avoided any criticism of Roosevelt or his party.
 Roosevelt spent two weeks recuperating before returning to the campaign trail with a major speech on October 30, designed to reassure his supporters he was strong enough for the presidency.